 - canceled or refused license.

-Unlike with offenders of ARS 28-3151, people guilty of violating this statute must pay a reinstatement fee once their suspension period or revocation period expires.
+Unlike with ARS 28-3151 offenders, people guilty of violating this statute must pay a reinstatement fee once their suspension or revocation period expires.
 Once the fee is paid, the person can regain his/her driving privileges.

 4.2 DUI – ARS 28-1381A1